ArturoDent/find-and-transform/README.md

 	"command": "findInCurrentFile",  // note no setting command here "args": {

-		// multiline regexp ^ and $ are supported, "m" flag is applied to all searches
+		// multiline regexp ^ and $ are supported, "m" flag is automatically applied to all searches
 		// if finding within a selection(s), '^' refers to the start of a selection, NOT the start of a line
 		// if finding within a selection(s), '$' refers to the end of a selection, NOT the end of a line

 		"find": "^([ \\t]*const\\s*)(\\w*)",  // double escaping

-		// capitalize the word following "const" if at the beginning of the selection "replace": "$1\\U$2",
+		"replace": "$1\\U$2",		              // capitalize the word following "const" "isRegex": true,
-		"isRegex": true,

 		"restrictFind": "selections"     	    // find only in selections }
 },
 ```